FilippoVigani/Dota2AdvancedDescriptions/README.md

 ## Usage

+**Note:** When a new Dota 2 update is installed, the resources file may be overwritten.
+In that case, run the application again and follow the same instructions as listed below.
 - Launch the application (preferably as administrator).
 - If launched for the first time click "More Info" on Windows SmartScreen:
 ![SmartScreen](https://cloud.githubusercontent.com/assets/8075379/12527639/6dda6c46-c17f-11e5-8e8c-7fbd0ab29990.png)